 When you battery is low, you can plug it in and continue drawing while it charges.

-Size on the desk
+Size of the tablet on the desk

 The tablet is big and you’re going to want to consider your desk space before purchasing it.
 Placing the tablet in front of laptop keyboard makes for slightly awkward use.
 When the express keys on the side aren’t enough, you’ll be reaching pretty far to use your keyboard shortcuts.